Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Problem formulation

-Our formulation captures congestion in a time-resolved way by modeling how vehicles interact as leader and follower along road segments.
-By adding route duration penalties and analytically setting the one–hot constraint, it balances congestion reduction with travel efficiency while keeping assignments feasible.
-Because the QUBO is generated directly from stored routes, congestion weights, and alternatives, the process is reproducible, and the results are easy to interpret and visualize.
+Because the QUBO is generated directly from the stored routes, congestion weights, and route alternatives, the process is fully reproducible, and the results are easy to interpret and visualize.
+The constructed QUBO matrix then serves as the direct input to the optimization solvers.
+This ensures that each solver operates on an identical problem representation, enabling consistent comparison across methods.
 The detailed algorithm for constructing the QUBO matrix is provided in Appendix~\ref{app:alg_qubo_marix}.